10 Tips for Taking Terrific Pictures of Kids

 This is kind of a two-way tip.
 Part a.
 Remove any distracting items from the shot that will take away from your subject.
 This might mean sticking that crazy quilt in another room, or throwing those dirty socks in the basket before shooting pics of your kids in that space.
 It might also mean moving YOU or your SUBJECT to a spot where that telephone pole isn’t “growing” out of your child’s head in the background.
 Take a second to become aware of what you are seeing through the lens BESIDES your subject.
 Is it detracting from your child?
 Is your eye drawn to that distracting item instead of your cutie’s baby blues?
 I like to move it, move it.

 Part b) Remove your child from any location that has too many visual distractions for THEM.
 You don’t want them to start wailing because they want to play at the playground across the field from the spot you are trying to photograph them.
 You don’t want their favorite movie playing on the TV in the room where you are trying to get their attention for a photograph.
 Unless you are deliberately trying to capture them playing with something specific, remove the distraction.
-You won’t be sorry
+When you are taking something specific such as baby portraits and you want to minimize the distractions even more, you could seek professional help or go to a studio.

 7. Play Dress Up